What is Itchy and Smelly?

 Lack of Regular Grooming

 All dogs require regular grooming.
 Dogs with curly, silky or long coats must be brushed daily.
 If your dog is not groomed properly his hair may become matted.
-Feces, urine and debris can be trapped in the matted hair, which can cause his skin to get irritated and infected.
-Flies can also lay eggs in the dog’s dirty, matted hair and cause a maggot infestation.
+Feces, urine and debris can be trapped in the matted fur which can cause his skin to get irritated and infected.
+Flies can also lay eggs in the dog’s dirty, matted fur and cause a maggot infestation (fly strike).

 Your dog may have a yeast or bacterial skin infection.
-Many skin infections are caused by allergies such as flea bites, food reactions and environmental allergies.
-Common environmental allergens include pollen, mold spores, dust mites, cockroaches, pesticides, second-hand cigarette smoke and detergents.
+Many skin infections are driven by allergies such as flea allergic dermatitis, food reactions and environmental allergies.
+Common environmental allergens include trees, grass, pollen, mold spores, dust mites, cockroaches and detergents.

 Infected Wound, Bite or Laceration